techsetu/html-css/_posts/2021-05-02-html-elements.md

 questions:
 - What kind of HTML elements make the web page?
 - What is inline and block level elements?
+- What are different ways of representing data in Web page?
+- How to format text in Web page?
 objectives:
 - Understand the commonly used elements of HTML.
 keypoints: